-If you suspect that you are pregnant, even if you have irregular periods, you can count 36 days from the start of your last menstrual cycle or 4 weeks from the time you last had intercourse.
+If you suspect you are pregnant, even if you have irregular periods, you can count 36 days from the start of your last menstrual cycle or 4 weeks from the time you last intercourse.
 At this time, your HCG levels will be high enough to be detected in a urine test if you are pregnant.

 If the test comes out negative and the signs and symptoms of pregnancy persist, the test should be repeated a few days later.
 If the test is still negative, you should see a doctor.